bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-06-14-newsletter.md

 This PR makes it much more likely that the desired peer will be able to connect to our node.
-It does this by evicting an existing inbound peer that, without this PR, would have been ineligible for eviction.
+It does this by evicting an existing inbound peer that, without this PR, would have been ineligible for eviction. {% assign timestamp="53:38" %}

 {% include functions/details-list.md
   q0="Why does this PR only apply to inbound peer requests?"